How to Pass your MOT Guide + Video

-Check the operation of all external lights.
-Your number plates and all lights must be clean and undamaged.
-If any of your lights are not working, replace the bulbs or check the wiring for loose connections.
+Check that all of your car's external lights are working properly.
+Your number plates and all lights must be clean and undamaged, so give them a good scrub if necessary.
+If any of your lights aren't working, replace the bulbs or check the wiring to make sure there aren't any loose connections.

 Step 7 - Checking Your Tyres

 Check your car tyres for damage.
 Use a tread depth gauge to check the amount of tread remaining.
-The legal minimum is 1.6mm, although it's better to fit new tyres well before that.
+The legal minimum is 1.6mm - although it's better to fit new tyres well before they reach this stage!

 Step 8 - Final Checks